HerodotusDev/hdp/README.md

 _Note: Sum and Avg functions supports only for number as expected input type_

+All examples are tested with `script/integration.sh`.
+Currently compiled HDP Cairo program is supporting all the features below.

 |                                 | SUM | AVG |
 | ------------------------------- | --- | --- |
 | account.nonce                   | ✅  | ✅  |